ChrstphrHll/npc_gen/students/Mavrek Aolis.md

   int: 15
   str: 11
   wis: 4
-track: Assault
-trait: I don't like to bathe.
-trait1: Realistic
-trait2: Predatory
 year: 5
+guild: Elkenval
+partyID: 47
 ---
 # Mavrek Aolis
 ---
 ### Description
 - 5th year Dragonborn Sorcerer in Elkenval
-- short spines, Pale Blue eyes, and gold skin
+- short spines, Blue eyes, and gold skin
 - Is Realistic and Predatory, and has Connection as their ideal

 ### Organizations